idelfrides/KeeggoChallengeV2/README.md

 # Keeggo Challenge Project V2

 This is the thecnical challenge for join Keeggo company as Python Developer.
+This solution has two ways.
+The best way is se a second one ( option 2 at Menu of choices ).
+It's  faster and make sense better to this challenge.

 To see complete description of this tecnical challenge, acccess link bellow

 [SEE FULL DESCRIPTION HERE](https://github.com/idelfrides/KeeggoChallengeV2/wiki)

 ## STEPS TO RUN THIS  GAME LOCALY